abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

       int64 variable_index_;
     };

-Our custom LSN Operator simply takes one variable at a time and decrease its value by :math:`1`.
+Our custom LS Operator simply takes one variable at a time and decrease its value by :math:`1`.
 The neighborhood visited from a given solution :math:`[x_0, x_1, \ldots, x_{n-1}]` is made of the following solutions (when feasible):